 A love of learning and respect for other people.
 I am also trying to instil a sense of ambition.
 Bedalians can be incredible and I want them to strive to be the best they can be.

 What events and activities do you get involved with in the life of the school?

-I oversee academic progress in the school, so you can imagine there is a great variety to my working life.
+I oversee the pastoral system at Bedales in the school, so you can imagine there is a great variety to my working life.
 Common tasks include working with Houseparents to ensure a strong system of care which ensures every member of our community is safe, well and happy so they can access all the wonderful opportunities on offer.
-I also help run the student council which is very rewarding to hear student feedback on a weekly basis.
-I have always enjoyed sport, so that’s an area I will be contributing more to.
+I also help run the Student Council which is very rewarding hearing student feedback on a weekly basis.

 In your opinion, what makes Bedales special?